tanqiya/tp/docs/UserGuide.md

 #### Editing a contact: `edit`

-The `edit` command will help you to edit / update a customer's contact details in Teletubbies.
+The `edit` command will help you to edit a customer's contact details in Teletubbies.
 Note that you can only edit the details for a contact that is already in Teletubbies' contact list.

 You can choose which contact to edit by using the contact's index.
 If you don't know what the index is, refer to [Finding the index](#finding-the-index).

-When editing the contact, you will be able to change four fields in total: the **name**, the **phone number**, the **address**, and the **email address** of the customer.
+When editing the contact, you can change the following fields: the **name**, the **phone number**, the **address**, and the **email address** of the customer.

 Each field is treated as